ryan-p-randall/monthly-planning-files/README.md

 - [ ] proofread documentation
 ```

+You can quickly see that there's an ordered list of tasks with start & end times, a separator, and another unordered list of tasks without times.
+What do these do?

-I can quickly see that I've already had a meeting this morning, and that I've got another hour and a half before I need to be at the Main Library's reference desk and ready for that shift.
-In practice, I'll probably look at my calendar to make sure nothing else has been added—that's part of why this is an **attention** management system, not a system that's sufficient for everything.
-Having done that, I can select whatever else I want from those untimed tasks.
-I can also see that I've started the changelog.
-Since I added the time it took within the tag, if I ever need to do that again in the future, I can quickly search for `changelog` in the whole project and see if Past Me has ever written down how long it took me on a particular day.
+The ordered list shows that you've already had a meeting this morning, and that you've got another hour and a half before you need to be at the Main Library's reference desk and ready for that shift.
+In practice, if it's 1:00pm and I'm looking at this file, I'll also look at the tool I used to collaborate with my colleagues to make sure nothing else has been added.
+This need for extra systems is part of why I stress that this is an **attention** management system, not a system that's sufficient for managing all your tasks & committments.

+That `<!-- -->` html comment serves both as a visual separator for you and more importantly as a programmatic separator for any markdown rendering tools you use.
+Without it, the unnumbered list of tasks will be rendered as a continuation of the previous numbered list of tasks with start & end times.

+Having checked whatever tools you use to coordinate with your team, you're free to select whatever seems like the right thing to do from those tasks that don't have specific start & end times and also aren't already marked completed with a `[x]`.

+You can also see from the that you've started writing documentation, specifically the changelog.
+Since you've added the time it took within the optional element after your `@done` tag, if you ever need to do that again in the future, you can quickly search for `changelog` in the whole project and see if Past YOU has ever written down how long it took you to do that on a particular day.
+I find that extra time information really helpful when trying to figure out what to do and how long it might take.

 ### structure

 Each file uses [markdown](https://www.markdownguide.org/getting-started/) headings (designated by one or more `#`) to let you fold away what you don't want to see.
 You can fold by week, by day, as well by other headings.

-At the top of each file, we've got some [yaml](https://yaml.org)-formatted [metadata](http://www.language-archives.org/documents/gentle-intro.html) that lets you search by either month number or the name of the month.
-It also spells out some optional autocompletion "status" terms, all of which you can change.
-More on this below!
+At the top of each file, you've got some basic [YAML](https://yaml.org)-formatted [metadata](http://www.language-archives.org/documents/gentle-intro.html) that lets you search by either month number or the name of the month.
+This front matter also spells out some optional autocompletion "status" terms, all of which you can change.
+Since these are just text files and not actually processed by anything, it's not important for them to be in YAML format.
+I just followed that convention to make searchable front matter because I'm used to using [Jekyll](https://jekyllrb.com/), a program for making static websites used by GitHub, GitLab, and a bunch of other sites.

 Below the metadata section, each file has links to other files in the `[[wikilink]]` format.
 You can put this type of link anywhere you want in a file.
 I treat the top of the file as a sort of index / breadcrumbs area, and I'll add other wikilinks anywhere else they're relevant.
+If you use the [wikilink package in Atom](https://atom.io/packages/wikilink) you can also follow these links with simple key commands.

 To prompt regular reviews—a crucial part of planning that I often overlook—there are lines for daily logs of what you've accomplished, as well as sections for planning before a week starts and for things you need to follow up on at the end.
 In each day, the little html-style `<!-- -->` comment is there to distinguish between the list of what you did & the previous tasks both for you, the human using the file, and for overambitious markdown rendering engines.